guilt/ZCX-File-Protector/README.md

 Zip-Case-X File Protector SV
 ============================

-This is the Stable Version of my File Protection programs.
+This is the Stable Version of my File Protection programs circa 2002.

-Files encrypted in one Operating System  are compatible with the others too, but ensure that the file names are initially in the DOS 8.3 format (such as .HTM, .MPG ).
+Files encrypted in one Operating System  are compatible with the others too, but ensure that the file names are initially in the **DOS 8.3 format** (such as `.HTM`, `.MPG` ).
 The File to be Encoded must be in the current directory.
-Avoid usage of . and .. or Directory Slashes in files, as DOS and Unix / Linux are incompatible in that aspect.
+Avoid usage of `.` and `..` or Directory slashes in files, as DOS and Unix / Linux are incompatible in that aspect and we do not attempt to interpret them.

 ## How to Use